-Short jail term in York shooting that paralyzed victim
+Short jail term in York City shooting that left victim paralyzed

 Prosecutors offered a plea agreement to a York City teen involved in a shooting that paralyzed another young man because the victim hasn't cooperated with investigators, a ranking prosecutor said.